-Sulphur dioxide levels in all regions except for Mount Isa have met the National Environmental Protection Measures (NEPM) Air Quality Standards.
+Sulphur dioxide levels in all regions, except for Mount Isa, have met the National Environmental Protection (Ambient Air Quality) Measure (NEPM) annual, 24-hour and 1-hour average standards of 0.020ppm, 0.080ppm and 0.200ppm respectively.
 Occasional 1-hour and 24-hour NEPM standard exceedances in Mount Isa are due to smelting operations.

 - Vehicle kilometres travelled